MechanicalRock/mechanicalrock.github.io/_posts/2020-03-03-serverless-express-rbac.md

 Unfortunately this isn't supported yet via Cognito and API Gateway.
 HTTP API is even more restrictive, only allowing the use of a JWT, so we are even further away from native IAM controls.
 So until the time comes that the feature set of HTTP API authorizers increases, and until a robust session tag mechanism appears in cognito, we will need to take a [code-wise, cloud-foolish](https://forrestbrazeal.com/2020/01/05/code-wise-cloud-foolish-avoiding-bad-technology-choices/
 ) approach and implement our own mechanism for defining and evaluating access policies.

+To make matters worse, HTTP API Gateway JWT authorizers must have an Aud claim on the token, which cognito access tokens do not include.
+Scopes are also not included on Cognito ID tokens.
+As far as I can tell, this means that you can't use the scope check feature on JWT authorizers if you are using Cognito.
+You can get around this using cognito user pool groups, which is what I will demonstrate going forward.

 # Policy Evaluation Engines